Week 10: recent developments and beyond

 start some aspect of your MP

-commit it to gitlab
+commit and push it to gitlab

 think about the following questions